 Middlebury is a somewhat small town located in the state of Connecticut.
 With a population of 7,798 people and two constituent neighborhoods, Middlebury is the 114th largest community in Connecticut.

-Middlebury is a decidedly white-collar town, with fully 91.99% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Middlebury is a town of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Middlebury who work in management occupations (14.82%), teaching (11.94%), and office and administrative support (11.91%).
+Middlebury is a decidedly white-collar town, with fully 90.11% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Middlebury is a town of professionals, managers, and sales and office workers.
+There are especially a lot of people living in Middlebury who work in management occupations (15.22%), healthcare (12.60%), and office and administrative support (10.42%).

 The people who call Middlebury home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Middlebury residents report their race to be White, followed by Asian.
-Important ancestries of people in Middlebury include Irish, English, German, and Polish.
+Important ancestries of people in Middlebury include Italian, Irish, English, German, and Lithuanian.

 The most common language spoken in Middlebury is English.
-Other important languages spoken here include Chinese and Spanish.
+Other important languages spoken here include Spanish and Langs. of India.